10 Medicinal Herbs to Grow From Seed, Even if You Live in Zone 3

-Success With Starting Seeds
+Success With Starting Medicinal Herb Seeds

 When you are gardening in a difficult climate giving seeds a head-start can make a huge difference in your harvest in a few months.
 But it isn’t as easy as just shoving a few seeds into some soil, pouring on the water, sticking the pot on a window sill and waiting.
 If it was everyone would be doing it.
 It takes a little bit of know-how to get this right.
 Perennial herbs, especially need some extra help and in some cases some specialized care to get a good start.
-Most perennial herbs are slow growing.
-In areas with a hard winter, they need to a good head start before the chill checks their growth.
+Most perennial herbs are slow-growing.
+In areas with a hard winter, they need a good head start before the chill checks their growth.
 Use these tips for successful herb starts.

 - Use fresh seed when you start seeds.
 If your seed is from a previous year, check your germination before planting.
 Don’t just plant a lot of seeds in one pot.
-Your seedlings roots will get crowded before they even get tall enough to send out their first true leaves.
+Your seedling’s roots will get crowded before they even get tall enough to send out their first true leaves.

 - Know the correct time for seed starting.
 Start most herbs 6 to 8 weeks before the last frost date in your area.
-Slow growing herbs like sage or chives can be started even 12 weeks before your last frost date.
+Slow-growing herbs like sage or chives can be started even 12 weeks before your last frost date.

 - You’ll need a seed starting mix, which is lightweight and gives the seeds less resistance as they emerge.
 You can buy it at the hardware store or the garden store, or you can mix your own.

 - Moisten the seed starting mix and get your pots ready.
 If you are using recycled planting pots, clean and sanitize them thoroughly.